400 Bed Dormitory

 The Lofts at Pontiac Mills

 The Rhody Award-Winning Pontiac Mills Development is the adaptive reuse of more than 20 separate, historic, textile mill buildings into a mixed-use complex comprised of both office/retail and residential rental apartments.
-You can view a before/after video of the development at the link below.
+You can view a before/after video of the development at the following link.

 This historic textile mill complex was the original producer for Fruit of the Loom brand of cloth.
-Approximately 135 apartments and 50,000 SF of office/retail space will be developed within the existing mill complex, along the banks of the Pawtuxet River in Warwick, Rhode Island.
+Approximately 155 apartments and 50,000 SF of office/retail space have been developed within the existing mill complex, along the banks of the Pawtuxet River in Warwick, Rhode Island.
+A complete interactive timeline of the history of the property, and its rise/fall/rebirth, can be found here.

 Graceland Park O’Donnell Heights EMS & Holabird Academy